acl-org/emnlp-2025/_pages/program/workshops.md

 W16: Tailoring AI: exPloring Active and passive Llm perSonalization (PALS)

-W17: The 2nd Annual Meeting of the Special Interest Group on Turkic Languages

 W18: UncertaiNLP - Second Workshop on Uncertainty-Aware NLP

 W19: The 5th Wordplay: When Language Meets Games Workshop